sporto/elm-tutorial/building/adding_list_of_players.md

       ]
 ```

 This view shows a list of users.

+#### ViewModel

+This view expects a `ViewModel` as model.
+Why not simply pass a list of users?
+That would be fine for many cases, but often in your views you might need additional data.
+By creating a view model we allow space to evolve without having to refactor too much later.

 Also note:

-- This view expects a `ViewModel` as model.
 - `bonuses` is hardcoded to `999` for now, we will need to get this from other models.